codex-academy/oh-oh/pages/light-css.md

 Something like this:

 `I need a Light Class that I can use to create Light Objects that will create a Light on a web page.
 My team don't know CSS that well.
-The Light should be able to switched on or off when a button is pressed on a web page.
+The Light should be able to switched on, off or blink when a button is pressed on a web page.
 I want to be able to specify the colour of the light.
 I would like to be able to create multiple light on a web page.`

 The client want to be able to use the Light Object like this: